laudv/bitboost/README.md

 train_acc = sklearn.metrics.mean_absolute_error(target, bit.predict(data))
 ```

+BitBoost has a [Scikit-learn](https://scikit-learn.org/stable/) interface.
+A number
+of examples are provided in the [examples](examples) folder.

 ## Running from the Command Line

 Use the `run_bitboost` binary to run BitBoost from the command line: